y-sakakihara/yuworkshop2025/index.md

     - 21K03565 for Masato Arai (PI)
     - 19K03839 for Minoru Eto (PI)

 - Grant-in-Aid for Research Activity Start-up
     - 22K20365 for Yuki Sakakihara (PI)

 - Grant-in-Aid for Scientific Research (B)
     - 22H01221 for Minoru Eto (co-PI)

-- Council for the Promotion of Academic City, Yonezawa City

 The venue and facilities are provided by Yamagata University